guilzee/SASProgramming/AnalyzingListeriaOutbreaks/README.md

 **Listeria monocytogenes** is a bacteria that thrives in diverse environments like soil, water, and damp areas.
 It can contaminate food during harvesting, processing, or transportation, and it can even survive in refrigeration.
 When consumed, it may lead to a severe illness called listeriosis.

-This project was part of a hands-on learning experience at the **Broadstreet Institute**, where I used **SAS programming** for data cleaning, analysis, and visualization to uncover patterns in outbreak-related fatalities.
+This project was part of a hands-on learning experience at the [Broadstreet Institute](https://www.broadstreet.org/about-us), where I used **SAS programming** for data cleaning, analysis, and visualization to uncover patterns in outbreak-related fatalities.

 > **Note**: The data used for this project was obtained from the CDC's National Outbreak Reporting System (NORS), and the results are based on public data available from 2009 to 2021.